 Best for TV

-There’s not much to chose between them all, but my number one pick is NOW TV entertainment.
+I don’t think there much to chose between them all, but my number one pick is NOW TV entertainment.
 It’s the cheapest way to watch Sky Atlantic shows such as Game of Thrones and Westworld, and also gives me access to Fox, Comedy Central and Sky One.
 The main downslde is programmes tend to come and go, and then come back.
 Which is frustrating.

 Netflix has a huge range of new exclusive dramas and comedies, as well as a huge box set back catalogue.
-House of Cards, The Unbreakable Kimmy Schmidt and Crazy Ex-Girlfriend are my favourite shows from this year, and I’ve still to catch up on the latest Daredevil and shows like Maniac.
+The Good Place, The Unbreakable Kimmy Schmidt and Sinner are my favourite shows from this year, and I’ve still to catch up on the latest Daredevil and shows like Maniac.

 Amazon Prime has generally been the weakest for new programmes, but that’s changed in the last couple of years.
-The Man in the High Castle, Mr Robot and Mozart in the Jungle are all fantastic.
-It’s also shelled out a fortune to bring Jeremy Clarkson and co along for The Grand Tour.
+The Man in the High Castle, Mr Robot and The Marvellous Mrs Maisel are all fantastic.

 Whichever you pick, I don’t think you can go wrong.
 You’ll always find something great to watch, whether something new or old.

 Scores out of 10 for TV choice